POLICIES AND LEGISLATION

 A.G.A.
-Bioengineering Systems Ltd. may change this policy from time to time by updating this page.
+Group Enviro-Fix Limited may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 24th April 2013
+This policy is effective from 1st September 2018.

 We may use the information to improve our products and services.

 We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.

 From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, or mail.

 We may use the information to customise the website according to your interests.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.